Bailey Beach

 PhotographingTidepool ExploringHiking OregonAgate HuntingSurfingFishing Oregon

-Parking at Otter Point State Recreation Site gives you the best view of the area and access to a very secluded portion of this beach.
-There are no signs off Highway 101 to Otter Point, hence the viewpoint and north Bailey Beach are not crowded at all.
-Once you drive on Old Coast Road, you will see a sign toward Otter Point State Recreation Site.
-Keep in mind that the last quarter mile to the parking is a narrow dirt road with no room for RVs and trailers.
+There are no signs off Highway 101 to Otter Point, which means the viewpoint and the northern part of Bailey Beach are not crowded.
+To get there, drive on Old Coast Road until you see a sign for Otter Point State Recreation Site.
+Note that the last quarter-mile to the parking area is a narrow dirt road, not suitable for RVs or trailers.

 Bailey Beach, Otter Point & Agate Beach (Otter Point State Recreation Site)